“Madison is one of the last, walkable streets of its kind that we have left.”

 In shining a new light on old Madison, I hope to bring the ideas of New Urbanism into mainstream thinking.
 To show everyday Memphians what they might have missed the last time they were waiting for the red light at Cleveland to turn green.
 To bring a new understanding as to why being walkable is so important to cities; for their health, for their safety, for their prosperity.

 Please join me in these efforts.
 And, let’s get started!

-I was a career learning consultant in the payroll industry until moving from southern California to Memphis in late 2015.
-The Bluff City gave me a new start in the second half of my career, gifting me with a chance to return to my childhood fascinations with cities and my college passions in writing, theater, media, and storytelling, all the while allowing me to use my experience working with people, in consulting, teaching and communications, to bring a new voice to Memphis.
+I was a career consultant and communications specialist in the payroll industry until moving from southern California to Memphis in late 2015.
+The Bluff City gave me a new start in the second half of my career, gifting me with a chance to return to my childhood fascinations with cities and my college passions in writing, theater, film, and storytelling, all the while allowing me to use my experience working with people, in consulting, teaching and communications, to bring a new voice to Memphis.
 This may be my first venture into multi-media publishing, but Life and Place - Memphis - gave me all the prep and tools I need.